Heavy Vehicle Industry

-View information relevant to Industry & Business, such as:
+For information relevant to Industry & Business, use the following links:

-Fact sheet for Heavy Vehicle Industry (PDF, 240KB) closed and restricted state-controlled roads due to wet weather and flooding
+For information on closed and restricted state-controlled roads due to wet weather and flooding, use the following link:

-A number of heavy vehicle and freight restrictions are in place and are available from the Heavy Vehicle Industry Road Report (PDF, 180KB).
-This can be cross referenced with the Road Freight Network to assess your journey.
+The Heavy Vehicle Industry Road Report can be cross referenced with the Road Freight Network to assess your journey.

 This report is automatically updated every hour from information stored within the QLDTraffic system.

-To speak with the Heavy Vehicle Road Operations Program Office regarding information on flood-affected heavy vehicle routes and Flood Recovery Permit applications please call the Heavy Vehicle Road Operations Program Office on 1300 105 647 between 8.30am-5.00pm Monday-Friday.
+To speak with the Heavy Vehicle Road Operations Program Office in regards to information on flood-affected, heavy vehicle routes and Flood Recovery Permit applications, please call the Heavy Vehicle Road Operations Program Office on 1300 105 647 between 8.30am-5.00pm Monday-Friday.

 Click to subscribe to a daily/weekly email update for the temporary disaster related Heavy Vehicle Mass and Dimension Restrictions.